-Friends Fiduciary has four co-mingled fund offerings: Quaker Growth & Income Fund, Quaker Index Fund and the Short Term Investment Fund.
+Friends Fiduciary has five co-mingled fund offerings: Quaker Growth & Income Fund, Quaker Green Impact Fund, Quaker Index Fund, Quaker Core Bond Fund, and the Short Term Investment Fund.
 Our constituent investors may invest in one or more funds in a single account and deposits, transfers and withdrawals can be made at any time.
 In addition to these commingled funds, for larger investors, we offer a broad range of investment strategies, custom screening and comprehensive client servicing through our separately managed accounts platform.

 The Quaker Growth & Income Fund is a diversified, co-mingled fund with allocations to equities, fixed income and real estate investment trusts (REITs).
 Its primary objective is to provide stable current income and long-term growth consistent with protecting principal investments against inflation over time.
 The fund adheres to Friends Fiduciary’s Quaker-values investment guidelines and participates in our shareholder advocacy work.
 It is intended for investors with an investment horizon of five years or longer.
 The Fund has a standard income distribution policy based on the fund’s total return.
 Learn more.